mstykow/cloud-app-factory/README.md

 ![creating-templates](media/creating-templates.png#75p)

 Note how there are other stacks with different values for the max random number.
-Each stack has it's own invoke URL which when called generates a random number for you:
+Each stack has it's own invocation URL which when called generates a random number for you:

 ![stack-output](media/stack-output.png#75p)